-In user provisioned infrastructure (UPI), network connectivity between machines allows cluster components to communicate within the Red Hat OpenShift Container Platform cluster.
+In user-provisioned infrastructure (UPI), network connectivity between machines allows cluster components to communicate within the Red Hat OpenShift Container Platform cluster.
 Hence, the required ports must be open between Red Hat OpenShift cluster nodes.
-This component too can be configured using sudo access for Linux- based firewall.
-For third party firewall solutions, you need to visit the manufacture website.
+This component also can be configured using sudo access for Linux-based firewall.
+For third-party firewall solutions, you need to visit the manufacture website.
 This provides details on configuring sudo to allow non-root users to execute root level commands.
-For more information, see Networking requirements for user-provisioned infrastructure.
+For more information, see section Networking requirements for user-provisioned infrastructure.

-Start OpenShift Container Platform 4 user provisioned infrastructure (UPI) setup
+Start Red Hat OpenShift Container Platform 4 user provisioned infrastructure setup

-In UPI, it begins with installing bastion host.
-This setup uses RHEL 7.6 virtual machine as bastion host.
-This bastion host is used for deployment and management of the Red Hat OpenShift Container Platform 4.x version clusters.
-The setup and configuration can be completed using sudo user access. ..For more information, see Generating an SSH private key and adding it to the agent.
+In user provisioned infrastructure (UPI), it begins with installing a bastion host.
+This setup uses RHEL 7.6 virtual machine as a bastion host.
+This bastion host is used for deployment and management of the Red Hat OpenShift Container Platform 4 version clusters.
+The setup and configuration can be completed using sudo user access.
+For more information, see section Generating an SSH private key and adding it to the agent.

-Download OpenShift Container Platform 4 software versions
+Download Red Hat OpenShift Container Platform 4 software version

-Download OpenShift Container Platform 4.x.
-Check the access token for your cluster and install it on bastion host.
-The bastion host is used for deploying and managing the OpenShift Container Platform 4.x version clusters.
+Download OpenShift Container Platform 4.
+Check the access token for your cluster and install it on the bastion host.
+The bastion host is used for deploying and managing the OpenShift Container Platform 4 version clusters.
 The setup and configuration can be completed using sudo user access.
-For more information, see Obtaining the installation program.
+For more information, see section Obtaining the installation program.